Xcating/Json_Integration/readme.md

 [#]Most of the source files come from 'Sam5440' .

-[#] Thank you for providing some JSON files from "Holding Green Umbrella".
+[#] Thank you for providing some JSON and Trishiraite files from "持青伞".

 [#] Thank you for the JSON and dog food files provided by "AXC00".